tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###Variables

 Variables are a way of storing information in Python.
-Below we'll create different variables for our pypet such as name, weight, etc. Below is a GIF that shows how you will create variables for your Pypet in this section.
+Below we'll create different variables for our Pypet such as name, weight, etc. Below is a GIF that shows how you will create variables for your Pypet in this section.
 You can refer back to this as you follow along with the instructions below.

 ![](http://i.imgur.com/6o6eiaA.gif)